ai-in-pm/A.D.A.M.---SLM/README.md

 # A.D.A.M. - Applied Decision Architecture Matrix - Small Language Model

-🚀 A sophisticated small language model implementation with state-of-the-art features, built from the ground up with modern transformer architectures and training techniques.
+🚀 A small language model implementation with state-of-the-art features, built from the ground up with modern transformer architectures and training techniques.

 ## 🔓 **No API Keys Required!**